Kristina01111000/Drws_site/README.md

 -Change the chat titles to share your thoughts on lesson __ -Make a link to 4 element yoga on the sites wherever it is mentioned (just make it hot)
+- link the course-chat page somewhere more easily accessible

 buy a chromebook for the trip
 Make comments on the group and course chats